yania-n/Yania-n/README.md

-Hi, I’m [Yania](https://nadayania.wordpress.com/yania-nada/) 👋 An analyst specializing in Data Science who believes that data can help create a better world 🌏
+Hi, I’m [Yania](https://nadayania.wordpress.com/yania-nada/) 👋 An analyst specializing in Data Science who is passionate about harnessing the power of data to solve real-world problem.
+I believe data can help create a better world 🌏

 📍 Barcelona